 Nursing degree

 The majority of Registered General Nurses qualify through a nursing degree.
-Your first task is to choose your area of specialism from the four main fields of nursing: adult nursing, children's nursing, mental health nursing or
+Your first task is to choose your area of specialism from the four main fields of nursing: adult nursing, children's nursing, mental health nursing or learning disability nursing.
+Some dual-field degrees allow you to specialise in two areas.
+However, you can change your mind after graduation, so your career path isn't necessarily set in stone.

 Each university sets its entry requirements.
 In England, Wales and Northern Ireland, you'll likely need at least two A-levels or equivalent and five GCSEs, including maths, English and a science (usually biology).

-In Scotland, you will need either three to five SQA Highers and two Standard Grades/National 5's (including English and maths); a relevant HNC/HND including English and maths at Standard Grade/National 5 level; or completion of an appropriate Scottish Wider Access Programme (SWAP).
+In Scotland, you will need either three to five SQA Highers and two Standard Grades/National 5's (including English and maths), a relevant HNC/HND including English and maths at Standard Grade/National 5 level or completion of an appropriate Scottish Wider Access Programme (SWAP).

 Most nursing degrees are three-year courses, although you might be able to complete a two-year postgraduate course if you have a relevant degree that qualifies for Accreditation of Prior Experiential Learning (APEL).
 The first year of a nursing degree lays the foundations with lots of theory and practical skills, taught both in university classrooms and on placements at hospitals and community settings.
 Later years focus more on your chosen area of specialism.